valtyr/prisma-kysely/README.md

 Here's everything you need to do (let me know if something's missing...)

 1. Fork and pull the repository
-2. Run `yarn install` and `yarn dev` to start `tsc` in watch mode.
+2. Run `bun install` and `bun dev` to start `tsc` in watch mode.
 3. Make changes to the source code
-4. Test your changes by creating `prisma/schema.prisma`, running `yarn prisma generate` and checking the output in `prisma/types.ts`.
+4. Test your changes by creating `prisma/schema.prisma`, running `bun prisma generate` and checking the output in `prisma/types.ts`.
 The provider must be set as follows to reference the dev build:
    ```prisma
    generator kysely {